Lineages and the system of Reiki

 If your Reiki master is in the Takata lineage, and his/her chart does not include one of those names listed above, you should ask the master for verification or contact the UK Reiki Federation for assistance.

 There are also Japanese lineages (ie those including either Hiroshi Doi or Chiyoko Yamaguchi) available that follow Japanese teachings, but they may not have Hayashi or Takata in the lineage.
 This is totally acceptable and just follows a different line.

 All teacher members are required to have a Usui lineage.

 Lineage Tracing Service

-If you need help to trace your lineage, please download and complete the form, and send it to us, along with the appropriate fee (by cheque or PayPal - please see form for details.
+If you need help to trace your lineage, please download and complete the form, and send it to us, along with the appropriate fee.
+(Please see form for details.
 In case we can’t trace your lineage you’ll receive a £10 refund.)

-For any further queries not addressed in the form, please don't hesitate to contact UKRF.
+For any further queries not addressed in the form, please don’t hesitate to contact us.